JanHerca/urantiapedia/output/wikijs/en/article/Janet_Weeks/Theyre_Not_Knocking_On_My_Door_Either.md

 Recipients react in different ways to that which is given to them.

 We readers of _The URANTIA Book_ have different reactions to the unfolding of the words of the gift of the revelation which we have received.
 Do we become emotional crusaders, or do we re-adjust our own lives on a quiet, personal basis?
 We are told that the zeal of the crusader can be dangerous, but the realisation of the love within us cannot help but overflow to others.
 In our own small way, whatever we are capable of, we can share our gift with others.
-‘The act is ours; the consequences, God's’. ([UB 48:7.13](/en/The_Urantia_Book/48#p7_13))
+‘The act is ours; the consequences, God's’. (<a id="a46_505"></a>[UB 48:7.13](/en/The_Urantia_Book/48#p7_13))

 Some years ago, I admired and was envious of, the strength of the faith of a friend.
 I knew that this friend had “'something” which I did not.
 But I did not knock on that door, either.
 That friend showed me the way to knock on God's door, and I knocked on His instead.
 My needs were there — and they were met.